-Let’s talk about the Power of Networking
+Let's talk about the power of networking…

 If you’ve spent the last several years becoming an amazing software developer, first let me just say that you're awesome.
 There are very few people on the planet (by percentage) that can make a computer do what they want it to do.
 And while you may not consider yourself an expert, simply because you know others in front of you know more, the reality is that there are far more people behind you than in front of you.

-But today, I want to give you a single piece of advice.
+Today, I want to give you a single piece of advice.

 Great programming doesn't equal great sales

 What you know by now is that being great at writing code won't necessarily result in fantastic sales of your product.
 It's a sad truth and one we often learn the hard way.